decidables/decidables/sites/discountable/src/glossary.md

   given the definition of the task.
 In a signal detection task, this occurs when the signal is present and the participant responds 'present' or the signal is absent and they respond 'absent'.

-:entry[decision]

-: The selection of an action (or lack thereof) in a particular circumstance.
-Or even more broadly, "a commitment to a course of action that is intended to yield results that are satisfying for specified individuals" :cite[@Yates2006a].
-In a signal detection task, it is the process that leads on each trial from the stimulus, which might have a signal present or absent, to a response, which might be 'present' or 'absent', or to no response.

 :entry[error]

 : The outcome that occurs when the response that is made is *not* the one that should have been made